-November features Kyoto’s peak fall colors, plus a full calendar of special events, nighttime illuminations, and a few festivals at temples and shrines.
-Despite the heavy crowds, it’s an excellent month to visit Japan, and you’ll have too many choices for seasonal things to do during a November trip to Kyoto.
+November 2021 will bring Kyoto’s peak fall colors, cool temperatures & great weather, a full calendar of special events & night illuminations, and festivals at temples & shrines.
+Despite heavy crowds, it’s an excellent month to visit Japan, and you’ll have too many choices for seasonal things to do during a November trip to Kyoto.

-In addition to those, we are also including links to the website of each Kyoto special event (that we could find).
-Those links will be helpful if you’re traveling to Japan in 2019 or beyond, or want up-to-date info.
+In addition to past dates, we are also including links to the website of each Kyoto special event.
+Those links will be helpful if you want to monitor 2021 dates.
 While English resources like this site are great, most temples regularly update their websites.
 We would suggest double-checking those sites to ensure that the seasonal events or festivals are still occurring a day or two before you go.

 For example, last year one of the Higashiyama temples abruptly canceled a nighttime illumination because a wild boar had been spotted in the area.
 Bad weather and typhoons have also caused some festivals to be cancelled, often at the very last minute.
 As such, it’s always a good practice to double check and confirm things before you visit.

 Another thing to note is that our calendar just scratches the surface on special events and festivals in Kyoto.
-As we stress elsewhere on the site, seasonality is extremely important to Kyotoites.
+As we stress elsewhere, seasonality is extremely important to Kyotoites.
 It’s not just about the four seasons, but every little nuance in the calendar, changing of the scenery, and so on.

 Suffice to say, if you’re particularly keen on attending a seasonal event while in Kyoto, there is most certainly one occurring, irrespective of your travel dates.
 If you don’t see something listed below, we’d suggest stopping by one of the Kyoto Tourist Information Centers (there are convenient locations in Kyoto Station, Higashiyama, downtown, etc–find them via Google Maps) and inquiring.
 Reps there are fluent in English and incredibly knowledgeable.